 If you want simple and affordable, a simple trigger lock works well.
 There are several different types of trigger locks.
 A trigger shoe, for example, clamps down on the trigger mechanism, preventing it from functioning until removed.

 Cable locks prevent the weapon’s action from closing.

 Single handgun safes work very well from most handgun owners securing a weapon at home.
 Some come with biometric openers to allow only you rapid access.

 Other types of secure storage include metal gun safes, safes that can be bolted to cement floors, wall safes, and locking cases that provide a modicum of security from curious eyes when traveling.

-Keeping your guns secure is one of the critical responsibilities of any gun owner.
+Keeping your guns secure is one of the critical responsibilities of any gun and firearms owner.

 .22 semi-automatic rifle